 Gua sha comes from Traditional Chinese Medicine and was originally used as a medical treatment for pain relief and improving the lymphatic system.
-We know that it worked in ancient medicine, but does gua sha help with wrinkles?
-That’s what I plan to find out!

-The gua sha tool is similar to but not the same as using a jade roller.
+The gua sha tool is similar to, but not the same as, using a jade roller.
 Both have benefits for beauty, however, they work in different ways.
 Gua Sha works on the fascia, which is primarily collagen, just beneath the skin.
 Fascia separates muscles and skin.
 It is a form of connective tissue that stabilizes and encloses muscles and other internal organs.
 There are multiple layers of fascia.

 Gua Sha improves the fascia and helps it regain elasticity.
 Just like massaging your legs with a foam roller or a fascia blaster can reduce the appearance of cellulite, gua sha helps to move lymph and smooth the skin on your face.

-The Benefits of Gua Sha Include:
+The Benefits of Gua Sha

+So does Gua Sha help with wrinkles?
 Facial Gua Sha as part of your skincare routine has been compared as a natural form of botox.
 Not surprisingly, it can also be part of your wellness routine, as it is better for your facial muscles in the long run.
 Whereas botox can atrophy the facial muscles over time, a facial massage with a gua sha tool will improve the muscles as well as blood circulation.